 How Long a Hematoma Takes to Heal

 When it comes to a hard lump under a bruise, there is one question that everyone wants to know: when will it go away?
 This is different for each person.
 It can vary dramatically depending on the size and placement of the hematoma as well as the cause of the bruise.

 Generally speaking, smaller ones heal within five to ten days.
 Larger hematomas will start to look better after ten days but may last for several weeks.
 If you see no signs of progress or you feel the hematoma is taking longer than it should to heal, make an appointment with your doctor.
-They can determine whether it is healing properly.
+He or she can determine whether it is healing properly.